-You will still need to submit your survey with comments stating that your business/organisation did not trade this year.
+You will still need to submit your survey with comments stating that your business or organisation did not trade this year.
 You do not need to include any figures or zero values.

-Do we still need to complete the survey if the business has gone into liquidation/administration during the reference period?
+Do we still need to complete the survey if the business has gone into liquidation or administration during the reference period?

 Please complete the survey using information up to, and including, the day that the business was liquidated or went into administration.
 It is also important to report the date that this occurred.
 If you are unable to access business information, then the liquidator or administrator should complete the survey.
 Where this is not possible, best available estimates of the data should be provided.
 If you are not able to provide estimates, please call us on 1800 882 362 and one of our team will be happy to assist you.

 We run our business from home.
 What information should we provide?

 For home-based businesses, please report estimates related to the business only.
 For example, expenditure reported by the business for taxation purposes.